movingpandas/movingpandas/README.md

 scikit-mobility on the other hand focuses on computing human mobility metrics, generating synthetic trajectories and assessing privacy risks.

+[PyMove](https://github.com/InsightLab/PyMove) provides functionality similar to MovingPandas.
+It implements PandasMoveDataFrames and DaskMoveDataFrame on top of Pandas and Dask DataFrames.
+Plotting is based on Folium.

 ## Citation information

 Please cite [[0]](#publications) when using MovingPandas in your research.